KritiCParikh/PLC-CNC-DataAnalysis/README.md

 ### 3. Detecting Anomalies

 - Algorithms were developed and implemented to detect anomalies within the simulated data.
-- Statistical and machine learning techniques, including Z-score analysis and moving averages, were employed to identify performance degradation, error spikes, and power supply irregularities.
+- Statistical and machine learning (ML) techniques, including Z-score analysis and moving averages, were employed to identify performance degradation, error spikes, and power supply irregularities.
 - Abnormal behavior in the CNC operations was flagged for further investigation.

 ### 4. Calculating Performance Metrics